msantosh7/Online-Grocery-Store/README.md

 # How to run:

 a.
-Start MongdoDB and MySQL
+Start MongoDB and MySQL

 b.
 Run product_schema.sql code in MySQL.
 This will create the Database and schema.